 In April of 2017, I was named Pro Bono Attorney of the Month by Nassau Suffolk Law Services, the Suffolk County Bar Association and the Suffolk County Pro Bono Foundation.

-The LAW OFFICE OF MARIA SCHEURING (formerly "the Law Office of Maria Scheuring-Elbert") was founded in August 2013.
-I concentrate in areas of Music Law, Matrimonial and Divorce, Guardianship and Fiduciary, Contracts, and all areas of litigation and appeal.
+The LAW OFFICE OF MARIA SCHEURING was founded in August 2013.
+I concentrate in areas of Music Law, Matrimonial and Divorce, Guardianship and Fiduciary, Contracts, and all areas of litigation and appeals.
 I was previously a Founding Partner with Elbert & Elbert, L.L.P. for 10 years, located in Mineola, New York.
 With Elbert & Elbert, L.L.P.
 I concentrated in the areas of Insurance Defense and No-Fault Litigation for a number of Major Insurance Carriers and I personally won hundreds of cases.
 Moreover, I handled matters of Workers' Compensation, collection, housing, personal injury and Criminal Law.
 I was also a Small Claims Court Arbitrator in New Rochelle City Court.

 Prior to my founding of the two law firms, I was an Associate Attorney at a number of Law Firms in the New York City Area that concentrated in Plaintiff's No-Fault Litigation, Workers' Compensation, Social Security Disability, and Personal Injury, as well as Corporate General Insurance Defense Work for cases involving municipalities, large international corporations, construction, aviation, products liability, wrongful death, and complex toxic tort litigation.
 In each of these positions, I made daily court appearances and as well as conducted arbitrations, depositions, negotiations and heavy motion practice.
 I personally handled hundreds of cases and clients at a time.